 - a) Growth of existing small businesses and new start-ups will be supported, as long as - i.
-The proposed development does not conflict with national or local planning policies relating to the Green Belt. - ii.
+The proposed development doesn't conflict with Green Belt objectives or National Planning policies; - ii.
 The development does not harm the rural character of the Parish; - iii.
 There is no excessive impact on other local residents; - iv.
-There is no increase in traffic which is hazardous to road safety, results in congestion or has potential to create damage to the highway beyond that created by current traffic levels; - v.
-There is no direct or indirect adverse impact on listed buildings, or the character or appearance of designated conservation areas; - b) To aid sustainability, development of small business is encouraged to incorporate principles of energy conservation and utilise renewable energy resources and new energy saving/generating technologies as may become available where appropriate and viable.
+There is no significant increase in traffic, especially large vehicles; - v.
+There is no direct or indirect adverse impact on listed buildings, or the character or appearance of designated conservation areas; - vi.
+To aid sustainability, development of small business should incorporate principles of energy conservation and utilise renewable energy resources and new energy saving/generating technologies as may become available where appropriate and viable.